 "I'm Under No Obligation To Fulfill Your Notion Of What It Means To Be A Stay-At-Home Mom"

-There is no one stay-at-home mom.
+one stay-at-home mom.
 Everyone is an individual and is going to tackle things in a different way.
 I feel as though a lot of stay-at-home moms are pressured (by partners, society, or other, not-grown-ass stay-at-home moms) to justify their existence.
 So they always feel they need to dress perfectly and look a certain way and join certain committees and involve their children in "the right" after school activities.
 But a truly grown-ass woman knows this is absurd.

 "The Ways I Do Conform To Your Notion Isn't Me Selling Out"

 Hey, some moms love volunteering with the PTA or chaperoning class trips or fundraising for the local historical society or dressing up every day.
 That doesn't mean she's some sort of traitor to women or putting on airs.
 Again: just assume everyone is honestly doing their best to live their sincerest, best life.